kettapp/kettapp.github.io/privacy.markdown

 ### CHANGES TO THIS PRIVACY POLICY

 We may modify this Privacy Policy from time to time.
 If we decide to make material changes to this Privacy Policy, you will be notified through our Service or by other available means and will have an opportunity to review the revised Privacy Policy.
 By continuing to access or use the Service after those changes become effective, you agree to be bound by the revised Privacy Policy.

+### CALIFORNIA PRIVACY RIGHTS

+This section provides additional details about how we process personal data of California consumers and the rights available to them under the California Consumer Privacy Act (“CCPA”) and California’s Shine the Light law.
+Therefore, this section applies only to residents of California, United States.
+For more details about the personal information we have collected, including the categories of sources, please see Section 1 above.
+We collect this information for purposes described in Section 2 of this Privacy Policy.
+We may also share your information with certain categories of third parties as indicated in Section 4.

+Subject to certain limitations, the CCPA provides California consumers the right to request to know more details about the categories or specific pieces of personal information we collect (including how we use and disclose this information), to delete their personal information, to opt-out of any “sales” that may be occurring, and to not be discriminated against for exercising these rights.

+California consumers may make a request pursuant to their rights under the CCPA by contacting us at support@kettapp.site.
+We will verify your request and inform you accordingly.
+You may also designate an authorized agent to exercise these rights on your behalf.

+Access rights under California’s Shine the Light

+California also provides its residents with additional access rights.
+Under Shine the Light law, the residents may ask companies once a year what personal information they share with third parties for those third parties' direct marketing purposes.
+Learn more about what is considered to be personal information under the statute.

+To obtain this information from us, please send an email message to support@kettapp.site, which includes “Request for California Shine the Light Privacy Information” on the subject line and your state of residence and email address in the body of your message.
+Please be aware that not all information sharing is covered by the “Shine the Light” requirements and only information on covered sharing will be included in our response.

+### DATA RETENTION

+We will store your personal data for as long as it is reasonably necessary for achieving the purposes set forth in this Privacy Policy (including providing the Service to you), which includes (but is not limited to) the period during which you have an account with the App.
+We will also retain and use your personal data as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

+### HOW “DO NOT TRACK” REQUESTS ARE HANDLED

+Except as otherwise stipulated in this Privacy Policy, this App does not support “Do Not Track” requests.
+To determine whether any of the third-party services it uses honor the “Do Not Track” requests, please read their privacy policies.

+### PERSONAL DATA CONTROLLER

+Kettapp corporate group will be the controller of your personal data.

+### CONTACT US
+You may contact us at any time for details regarding this Privacy Policy and its previous versions.
+For any questions concerning your account or your personal data please contact us at support@kettapp.site.